St. Marcus began as a one-room branch school of St. John's Lutheran School.

 St. John’s was located at 4th & Kilbourn Streets in Milwaukee and later moved to 8th & Vliet.

-St. John's purchased a 50-foot corner lot at Short and Beaubian St. (now called Palmer & Garfield), along with its two-story frame house in which school classes were held.
+In the fall of 1873 St. John's purchased a 50-foot corner lot at Short and Beaubian St. (now called Palmer & Garfield), along with its two-story frame house in which school classes were held.
+They opened a one-room school on January 1, 1874.
 In 1875 St. John's agreed to sell the house and lot to 13 families who wished to form a church, under the condition that the new congregation would join the Wisconsin Synod.
 The new group agreed, taking its name from the second of the four evangelists.
-Since the little group served German immigrants, they used the spelling in their German Bibles, St. Marcus.
+Since the little group served German immigrants, they used the spelling in their German Bibles: St. Marcus.

-The little flock could afford only one worker, so they had to let Teacher Denninger go to be able to call a pastor.
+The little flock could afford only one worker, so when they obtained a pastor, they had to let Teacher Denninger go.
 But they still wanted their school to continue, so the first pastor, Joseph Westenberger, taught the one-room school during the week.

 For six years the congregation held worship services in the upper floor of the house and conducted its school downstairs.
 In 1881, leaders and congregation members decided to move the school building to the rear of the lot and build a large frame church on the corner.
 The interior was decorated in the German Gothic style, with an ornately carved pedestal pulpit, canopy and altar.
 All were painted white and gilded.
 The altar's centerpiece was a large oil painting of Christ in Gethsemane, copied from the famous work by German artist Heinrich Hofmann (the original still hangs in Riverside Church, New York City).